-The University of Kentucky Department of Radiology is proud to offer an emergency radiology fellowship.
-This non-ACGME accredited fellowship is a 12 month program with one fellowship spot per year.
+The UK College of Medicine Department of Radiology is proud to offer an emergency radiology fellowship.
+This non-ACGME accredited fellowship is a 12-month program with one fellowship spot per year.

 Level 1 Trauma Center

-The University of Kentucky Department of Radiology supports emergency patient care at both its Chandler and the Good Samaritan campuses.
+The department of radiology supports emergency patient care at both its UK Albert B. Chandler Hospital and the UK Good Samaritan Hospital campuses.
 The Chandler Hospital Level 1 Trauma Center is one of only two Level 1 Trauma Centers in Kentucky and the only Level 1 Trauma Center serving central and eastern Kentucky.
-UK Chandler Hospital is also one of only 31 medical centers in the United States to be certified as both a pediatric Level 1 Trauma Center and adult Level 1 Trauma Center.
+UK Albert B. Chandler Hospital is also one of only 31 medical centers in the United States to be certified as both a pediatric Level 1 Trauma Center and adult Level 1 Trauma Center.

 Training Program Learning Objectives